Just announced: ContentDiscovery brings performance marketing to CTV

 Use rate versus Average Session Duration

-Channels with long viewing sessions have fewer ad holes.
+Channels with long viewing sessions have fewer ad gaps.

 What accounts for the change of use rate for a fixed average session duration?
 Many things, most of which are listed in previous installments of this blog

-Is There A Perfect Ad Load To Minimize Ad Holes?
+Is There a Perfect Ad Load to Minimize Ad Gaps?

-Next we look at ad load, which is the number of minutes per hour set aside for ads.
-One could expect content with higher ad load to lead to higher user abandonment rates – after all, people don’t like boring, uncreative ads – and we see in the figure below that this holds true.
-Between 6-ish and 18-ish minutes per hour of ad load gives a trend of about 10% difference in use rate again.
+Ad load is the number of minutes per hour set aside for ads.
+One could expect content with higher ad load to lead to higher user abandonment rates – after all, people don’t like boring, uncreative ads – the graph show that truth.
+Between 6 minutes and 18 minutes per hour of ad load gives a trend of about 10% difference in use rate again.
 All other things being equal, content owners may be better off taking the bigger ad load and lower use rate, since without other data, this looks like it maximizes revenue.

 But all other things aren’t usually equal, so it’s worth reflecting on other metrics that ad load may drive, such as user churn and overall number of viewers.
 We see wider variation across channels with a fixed ad load, so that you can’t just fix all your problems by adjusting your ad load.